-Beginning October 15th of each year, meeting room reservations are accepted for the following calendar year.
+Beginning mid October of each year, meeting room reservations are accepted for the following calendar year.
 No group may consider the Library its permanent meeting place or use the Library as its mailing address.
 In order to accommodate as many different community groups as possible, repeating groups are not guaranteed the same dates and times from year to year.

 To allow all members of the community the opportunity to use the Library meeting facilities, repeated use of meeting room and Library facilities may occur on a monthly basis.
 Groups wishing to use the facilities on a more frequent basis will obtain permission from the Library Director.